 Time magazine, many years later, still pushed the narrative that the Corvair was unsafe — and the writer of this caption bought into this, including it as one of the “Worst Cars of All Time” despite the fact that he personally liked the car:

 Rear-engine cars are fun to drive and even more fun to crash.
-While rear-engine packaging offers enormous advantages, putting the vehicle’s heaviest component behind the rear axle gives cars a distinct tendency to spin out, sort of like an arrow weighted at the end. [list of Corvair faults and "Ralph Nader put the smackdown on GM"] *** Even so, my family had a Corvair, white with red interior, and we loved it.
+While rear-engine packaging offers enormous advantages, putting the vehicle’s heaviest component behind the rear axle gives cars a distinct tendency to spin out, sort of like an arrow weighted at the end. *** Even so, my family had a Corvair, white with red interior, and we loved it.

 It occurs to me that Porsche owners and many other sports car enthusiasts will be surprised to learn of their cars’ inherent instability.
 Decades ago, I did a fair amount of stunt driving in a Corvair; it performed well indeed.